typelevel/cats/docs/src/main/tut/streaming.md

 Lazy, immutable streams are a powerful way to model an in-progress calculation, especially when those sequences are potentially unbounded.
-While these examples were based on mathematical problems, streams are a great way to model ny case where waiting to collect all the elements of a sequence would be inefficient or prohibitive.
+While these examples were based on mathematical problems, streams are a great way to model any case where waiting to collect all the elements of a sequence would be inefficient or prohibitive.